-A vacuum cleaner is very important household tool that keeps our floors clean and dust free.
+A vacuum cleaner is a very important household tool that keeps our floors clean and dust-free.
 But a broken or worn-out belt is one of the most common issues.
 Learning how to replace a vacuum cleaner belt will save you time and money.
 This guide will show you, step by step, exactly how to do it so that your vacuum cleaner is in full working order in no time at all.

 Table of Contents